jeremford/aws-multi-region-codepipeline/README.md

 3. Build: Verify and upload child stacks to S3
 4. (not included) Non-Prod Deploy: deploy to single region
 5. Prod Deployment:
-  * Deploy any Prerequisites in Secondary Region
+  * Deploy any Prerequisites in secondary region
-  * Deploy Master stack in Primary Region
+  * Deploy Master stack in primary region
-  * Deploy Master stack in Secondary Region
+  * Deploy Master stack in secondary region

 This pipeline template is: [here](pipelines/multi-region-pipeline.yml)